kihyunee/gut_resistotype/README.md

 Fasta files can be accessed following the instructions provided in http://segatalab.cibio.unitn.it/data/Pasolli_et_al.html

 Sample metadata provided in Pasolli et al. 2019 was additionally curated with respect to (a) health and disease status of the subject and (b) antibiotic usage preceding the sampling.
-The final metadata used in our study is provided in this link: [microbiome sample metadata tsv](https://github.com/kihyunee/gut_resistotype/blob/data/sfile-microbiome-sample-detail.tsv) or [microbiome sample metadata tsv, zenodo](https://zenodo.org/record/7188054/files/sfile-microbiome-sample-detail.tsv?download=1)
+The final metadata used in our study is provided in this link: [microbiome sample metadata tsv](https://github.com/kihyunee/gut_resistotype/blob/data/sfile-microbiome-sample-detail.tsv) or [microbiome sample metadata tsv zenodo](https://zenodo.org/record/7188054/files/sfile-microbiome-sample-detail.tsv?download=1)

 ### NCBI RefSeq prokaryotic genome assemblies

 We accessed all prokaryotic genomes available in NCBI RefSeq at 2019/04/19.

-Assembly accession numbers (RefSeq GCF_* / GenBank GCA_*) of the prokaryotic genomes analyzed in our study is provided in this link: [genome accession list](https://github.com/kihyunee/gut_resistotype/blob/data/refseq_genbank_assembly_acc_pair.nover.tsv)
+Assembly accession numbers (RefSeq GCF_* / GenBank GCA_*) of the prokaryotic genomes analyzed in our study is provided in this link: [genome accession list tsv](https://github.com/kihyunee/gut_resistotype/blob/data/refseq_genbank_assembly_acc_pair.nover.tsv) [genome accession list tsv zenodo](https://zenodo.org/record/7188054/files/refseq_genbank_assembly_acc_pair.nover.tsv?download=1)

 ### Modified version of CARD used as the references for annotation of antibiotic resistance genes